EricRobertCampbell/obsidian_vaults/SR - Chapter 2 - Small Worlds and Large.md

 ![png](sr-chapter2-output_12_0.png)

-Thedotted line is the quadratic approximation; not great, but it gets better as you add more data.
+The dotted line is the quadratic approximation; not great, but it gets better as you add more data.

 This is actually pretty common for the normal distribution; stuff starts to look more like it the more data you add.